rurban/Perfect-Hash/README.md

     - \-pearson8

-        Strict variant of a 8-bit Pearson hash table.
-        Very fast lookup, but limited dictionaries with a 8-bit pearson table for 5-255 keys.
+        Strict variant of a 8-bit (256 byte) Pearson hash table.
+Generates very fast lookup, but limited dictionaries with a 8-bit pearson table for 5-255 keys.
 Returns undef for invalid dictionaries.

+    - \-pearson

+        Non-perfect variant with adjusted pearson table size.
+        Try to find a n-bit sized pearson table for the given dictionary.
+Keeps the best found hash table, with no guarantees that it is a perfect hash table.
+        If not, collision resolution is done via static binary trees.

+        This version generates arbitrary sized pearson lookup tables and thus should be able to find a perfect hash, but success is very unlikely.
+The generated lookup might be however still faster than most other hash tables for <100.000 keys.

     - \-pearsonnp

         "np" for non-perfect.
-Try to find a 8-bit sized pearson table for the given dictionary.
+Try to find a 8-bit (256 byte) sized pearson table for the given dictionary.
 Keeps the best found hash table, with no guarantees that it is a perfect hash table.
 If not, collision resolution is done via static binary trees.

-    - \-pearson

-        With adjusted the pearson table size.
-        Try to find a n-bit sized pearson table for the given dictionary.
-Keeps the best found hash table, with no guarantees that it is a perfect hash table.
-        If not, collision resolution is done via static binary trees.
+        This is also a very fast variant as the 256 byte table is guaranteed to fit into every CPU cache.

     - \-bob